temporalio/terraform-provider-temporalcloud/docs/resources/namespace.md

 ### Required

 - `name` (String) The name of the namespace.
 - `regions` (List of String) The list of regions that this namespace is available in.
 If more than one region is specified, this namespace is a "Multi-region Namespace", which is currently unsupported by the Terraform provider.
+For Multi-region Namespaces the provider will ignore order changes on regions which can happen if the namespace fails over.
 - `retention_days` (Number) The number of days to retain workflow history.
 Any changes to the retention period will be applied to all new running workflows.

 ### Optional